 With significant amounts of foreign trade and a dynamic market-orientated economy, moving to Chile is a logical choice for many expats.
 Chile's government has sound economic policies and a keen interest in adhering to Free Trade Agreements, making it a country which is eager to welcome more foreigners and foreign businesses.

 Chile has both public and private healthcare available for expats.
 The healthcare standards are relatively high throughout the country, although the private medical facilities in the larger cities are slightly more advanced and refined.
-There is also a multitude of international schools, offering quality education, located in the larger cities across Chile, particularly in Santiago.

 Expat life in Chile is vibrant and fun-filled.
 With great living standards, beautiful surroundings and a welcoming local population, many expats choose to extend their time in the country, a sure sign that Chile is an ideal choice for a home away from home.

 Population: About 19 million

 Capital city: Santiago

 Neighbouring countries: Chile is bordered by Bolivia and Argentina to the east, and Peru to the north.

 Geography: Chile's geography is varied and diverse.
 The country is home to a significant portion of the Andes mountain region as well as the Atacama desert.
 Chilean territory encompasses South America's southernmost points and an extensive coastline with many islands, including Easter Island.

 Money: Chile's currency is the Chilean Peso (CLP).
 ATMs are abundant and expats should be able to use their credit cards in all major urban centres.

 Tipping: Standard 10 percent in restaurants, usually less for other services